-The most important element of this strategy is to have a great piece of content.
-It needs to be much better than the other relevant piece of content they are linking to.
+The most important element of this strategy is to have a great piece of information.
+It needs to be much better than the other relevant piece of information they are linking to.

 To find prospects use Buzzsumo or look at the first page of Google for your target keyword.
 Take the top 10 results and run them through Ahrefs or Majestic.

 They may not change links, but they might link to your resource in a future article.
-If they don’t link, then they will likely share the content piece on social.
+If they don’t link, then they will likely share the information piece on social.

-For now, remember to share your content on your owned media assets such as Facebook, Twitter, etc.
+For now, remember to share your information on your owned media assets such as Facebook, Twitter, etc.

 It’s important to engage with the audience you already have because it can lead to natural links.